Filipsys/macreact/README.md

 - [ ] Make current time change every minute.
 - [ ] Add dropdown icon to the context menu and dropdown functionality.
 - [ ] Make a separate file with all the config data
-- [ ] Fix z-index on Safari being under widgets
+- [x] Fix z-index on Safari being under widgets
+- [ ] Fix window control close icon to be more opaque